Do you need a logger for free tree removal?

 If they buy the tree from you, they will also be responsible for removing it.
 They wouldn’t mind doing this since they can resell the tree and make a profit.

-A friend or family member does you a favor: If you have a close friend or family member who owns tree felling equipment and doesn’t mind the stress, then they can help you remove your tree free of charge.
+A friend or family member does you a favor: If you have a close friend or family member who owns tree felling equipment and doesn’t mind the stress, they can help you remove your tree free of charge.

 Just be sure to serve them a cold glass of juice after all the hard work has been done.

-If you render a service of equal value that your local tree removal service may be interested in, then you can strike a straightforward deal with them – I provide you with XYZ service and you remove my tree.
+If you render a service of equal value that your local tree removal service may be interested in, then you can strike a straightforward deal with them – I provide you with XYZ service, and you remove my tree.

 If My Tree’s Branches Have Grown Into A Utility Cable, Will The Utility Company Remove It For Free?